 My friend Betty and I had a rental car in Tulum and drove it down to Bacalar which was a very straightforward and safe route.

-The only thing I would note–there are a LOT of speed bumps with little signage to warn you.
-This was quite comical but also slightly terrifying when we discovered them at the last minute.
-So just be mindful to keep your eyes on the road 🙂 Once you get to Bacalar the streets aren’t as well-kept, but they’re manageable.
+The only thing I will note: there are a LOT of speed bumps with little signage to warn you.
+This was quite comical but also slightly terrifying when we discovered them at the last minute driving at 50 mph.

 Option 2: Take the ADO bus

 If you’re not a fan of driving or would rather save yourself the hassle of finding a rental car, you can take the ADO bus.
-There are normally 3-5 buses a day, but check the schedule beforehand on the Ado website here.
+There are buses throughout the day from Cancun, but check the schedule beforehand on the Ado website here.

 Option 3: Hire a private car

-The simplest way is to take a private car.
+The simplest way is to take a private car, but it’s also the most expensive.
 Speak to your hotel receptionist and they’ll be able to organize a reliable local driver and negotiate a price for you.